juanigp/MS-Kinect-Visuals/README.md

 # MS-Kinect-Visuals

 University project made with Pedro Querejeta Simbeni.
+Circa 2016.

 Use of MS Kinect sensor to synthesize some visuals and sounds.